Bukovski/react-mobx-examples/README.md

 # React Mobx Examples

-These are the sample code for mobx6.
+These are the sample code for `mobx 6`.
 If my work is useful to you, I will be glad.
 Enjoy